Corporate governance

 Disaster measures by Suzuki

 Suzuki takes various measures for natural disasters including Nankai Trough megathrust earthquakes to give top priority to protecting employees’ lives and quickly resuming our business for our customers as well as minimizing the impact of damages.
-For example, we have taken various preventive measures such as earthquake resistant measures for buildings and facilities, fire prevention measures, establishment of the disaster action manual and Business Continuity Plan (BCP) that includes establishment of a disaster countermeasure organization, and purchase of earthquake insurance.
+For example, we have taken various preventive measures such as earthquake resistance measures for buildings and facilities, fire prevention measures, establishment of the disaster action manual and Business Continuity Plan (BCP) that includes establishment of a disaster countermeasure organization, and purchase of earthquake insurance.

 While the Group has been taking various measures to prevent anticipated damage caused by Nankai Trough megathrust earthquakes, after experiencing the Great East Japan Earthquake, it has diversified production and research sites including those overseas.
 Firstly, it relocated plants and facilities to the Miyakoda district in the northern part of Hamamatsu from the Ryuyo region in Iwata, Shizuoka, since massive tsunami damages are anticipated in the region.
 The Group has diversified its production of engines for mini-vehicles, which was concentrated at Sagara Plant, to Kosai Plant to mitigate risk.
 Furthermore, the Group is expanding its research facilities in India in order to mitigate risk concerning product development facilities for automobiles at Sagara Proving Grounds.
 In order to enhance the performance of disaster countermeasure headquarters, which is to be established following a disaster, the head office periodically conducts training with officers and each representative of the disaster countermeasure headquarters attending in cooperation with a consulting company specialized in disaster countermeasures.
 Through these initiatives, the Group will continue to enhance its preparedness against natural disasters.

-●Efforts against earthquakes and tsunami taken by Suzuki for local residents
+● Efforts against earthquakes and tsunami taken by Suzuki for local residents

 A part of Suzuki’s facilities is registered as a tsunami shelter for local residents, who are invited to see the shelter once a year.
 Also, we have a system in place to deploy watchmen to the roof of the head office when an earthquake occurs.
 There, manual and electric sirens are installed, and if a tsunami has been observed, a siren is sounded to notify staff and nearby residents.
 The electric siren is designed to be operated via a dedicated electric generator in case of a power failure.

-●Measures against earthquakes and tsunami taken by Suzuki for employees
+● Measures against earthquakes and tsunami taken by Suzuki for employees

 Earthquake Early Warning systems are installed at the head office, each plant, and manufacturing Group companies in an aim to protect the lives of our employees.
 Earthquake and tsunami evacuation drills are repeatedly conducted with participation from all employees so that when the Earthquake Early Warning system is activated, the employees are able to guarantee their safety, and at offices with risk of tsunami, safely evacuate to places where damage from flooding is not anticipated.
 We have established a system to confirm the safety of employees immediately when a disaster occurs via communication equipment such as satellite telephones and radios, which are installed at each plant and sales distributors all over Japan as an emergency communication tool, and we conduct a communication drill every month to be ready for an emergency.